 Welcome to the ASV Solar Astronomy Section

-The section encourages the safe observation of the Sun.
+The Solar astronomy section encourages the safe observation of the Sun.
 To achieve this the section offers advice and instruction on the construction and use of specialist equipment for observing the Sun.
 In addition, the section encourages the regular observation of the Sun by photography or drawings.
-By submitting the observations to the director it is possible to issue warnings to other members and the general public concerning unusual solar activity.
+These can be shared with other members via the Solar section Facebook page or at regular monthly meetings.

 The Society's new 102mm Lunt double-stacked hydrogen-alpha telescope provides remarkable, finely detailed, views of the solar chromosphere including phenomena such as, active regions, sunspots, filaments, granulation, prominences and spicules in 3D perspective.
 You must see it, to believe it!
 This instrument is showcased regularly at ASV public events, bringing save observation of the Sun to many for the very first time.

 Curious?
 Then join up and come along to a monthly meeting on the last Sunday in every month or follow the sections activities on the Solar section members' page.